Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Theoretical framework: detailed treatment

 \subsection{Generalized Mutual Information (GMI)}

-\textbf{The core question.} A representation $Z$ may contain information about a target $Y$ (e.g., the next token).
-But how much of that information can a specific decoder actually \emph{use}?
-Standard mutual information $I(Z;Y)$ answers this for an ideal decoder that is perfectly tuned to the data it receives.
-A text-trained LLM is not ideal for non-text inputs: it was tuned on text representations, not speech or image representations.
-We need a measure that accounts for this mismatch.
-That measure is the \emph{Generalized Mutual Information} (GMI)~\citep{Merhav1994, Scarlett2020}.
+\textbf{Overview.} A representation $Z$ might encode some knowledge about a target $Y$ (e.g., the next token), but how much of this knowledge can a given decoder \emph{use}?
+Standard mutual information $I(Z;Y)$ answers this for a decoder that is optimally matched to the representations it gets.
+A text-trained LLM is not optimally matched to non-text representations.
+It was matched to text representations, not speech representations, or image representations.
+The appropriate measure is the \emph{Generalized Mutual Information} (GMI)~\citep{Merhav1994, Scarlett2020}.

-We use the same notation as \S\ref{sec:formulation}: $q_\psi(y|z,c)$ is the decoder's next-token distribution (Eq.~\ref{eq:pipeline}), $Z$ is the representation consumed by the LLM, $C$ is the text context, and $Y$ is the target token.
-Let $\ell_\psi(c,z,y) := \log q_\psi(y|z,c)$ be the decoder's log-score (the log-probability it assigns to token $y$ given representation $z$ and context $c$), clipped at a floor $\eta = 1/|\mathcal{V}|$ (where $\mathcal{V}$ is the decoder's output vocabulary) to ensure boundedness.
+We reuse the notation from \S\ref{sec:formulation}: $q(y|z,c)$ is the decoder's next-token distribution (Eq.~\ref{eq:pipeline}), $Z$ is the representation consumed by the LLM, $C$ is the text context, and $Y$ is the target token.
+Let $\ell(c,z,y) := \log q(y|z,c)$ be the decoder's log-score (the log-probability it assigns to token $y$ given representation $z$ and context $c$), clipped at a floor $\eta = 1/|\mathcal{V}|$ (where $\mathcal{V}$ is the decoder's output vocabulary) to ensure boundedness.

-\textbf{Intuition.} The GMI measures how well the decoder can tell the ``right'' representation from random alternatives.
-In words:
+\textbf{Intuition.} The GMI tells us how well the decoder can distinguish the ``correct'' representation from random alternatives:

-When the decoder reliably scores the correct representation higher than random draws, the GMI is large.
-When it treats all representations interchangeably (i.e., it cannot tell which $Z$ goes with which $Y$), the GMI collapses to zero.
-This is closely related to the Donsker-Varadhan variational representation of KL divergence~\citep{DonskerVaradhan1983}, applied to the decoder's scoring function rather than an arbitrary test function.
+If the decoder consistently assigns a higher score to the true representation than to a uniformly sampled one, then the GMI is large.
+If the decoder cannot distinguish which $Z$ generated which $Y$ (assigning the same score to both), then the GMI is zero.
+This is similar to the Donsker-Varadhan variational representation of KL divergence~\citep{DonskerVaradhan1983}, but applied to the decoder's scoring function instead of an arbitrary test function.

-Formally, for a joint distribution $P$ over $(C, Z, Y)$ (either the text distribution $\PT$ or the modal distribution $\PM$ from \S\ref{sec:formulation}), the GMI is:
+Formally, for a joint distribution $P$ over $(C, Z, Y)$ (which is either the text distribution $\PT$ or the modal distribution $\PM$ from \S\ref{sec:formulation}), the GMI is given by:

-\begin{theorem}[Accessible rate = GMI; following \citealp{Scarlett2020}] Under i.i.d.\ sampling from $\PM$ and standard measurability conditions, the maximum rate extractable by the fixed decoder $q_\psi$ is $R_{\mathrm{acc}}(\PM, q_\psi) = \GMI_{\PM}(q_\psi)$. \end{theorem}
+\begin{theorem}[Accessible rate = GMI; following \citealp{Scarlett2020}] Under i.i.d. sampling from $\PM$ and standard measurability conditions, the maximum rate extractable by the fixed decoder $q$ is $R_{\mathrm{acc}}(\PM, q) = \GMI_{\PM}(q)$. \end{theorem}